shennamt/projects/README.md

-# Projects
+# Games

-Hey there!
+### Hey there!
-Here are some projects that I've done to learn and improve my programming skills.
+In this folder you'll find renditions of classic games; remade with a personal touch.